akgarg0472/urlshortener/README.md

 - **Database Connection**: Ensure MongoDB is running and accessible at the URI specified in the configuration file.
 - **Kafka Topics**: Pre-create the Kafka topic for statistics events if auto-creation is disabled in your Kafka setup.
-- **Eureka Registration**: Verify that the Eureka server is running at the URL configured in application.yml.
+- **Consul Registration**: Verify that the Consul server is running at the URL configured in application.yml.